Bubbly Pet

 These dogs will then be screened thoroughly and eventually relocated to permanent homes even as far as other states.
 The rescue dog’s temperament is evaluated so that it will match the perfect home.

 Potential adopters are also thoroughly screened to ensure that they are a good match for the rescues.
-The screening process has the final say with regards to the adoption process.
+The screening process has the final say with regard to the adoption process.

 Boston Terrier Rescue of North Carolina (BTRNC) Information and Details